-My little preschooler loves hands-on activities, and it if includes glue, it’s even better.
-After reading the very silly Skeleton Hiccups by Margery Cuyler we learned a little about the skeletal system and then made cotton-tip swab skeletons.
-What a perfect learning activity for the Halloween season.
+My little preschooler loved hands-on activities, and it if included glue, it was even better.
+After reading the very silly Skeleton Hiccups by Margery Cuyler, we learned a little about the skeletal system and then made cotton-tip swab skeletons.
+What a perfect learning activity for the Halloween season!

 Skeleton Hiccups is particularly funny because there the poor skeleton cannot get rid of hiccups in the normal ways (drink water upside down, push his eyeballs, etc.).
 He must be creative.
 The illustrations are hilarious but they do happen to show a full skeleton.
 It was a perfect model for our own skeleton creation.